 Proper pruning cuts, even to larger limbs, should not need repair with bridge grafting.

-When two limbs have a weak crotch or other poor attachment one needs to be pruned off or braced before it splits out and leaves a large, ragged wound for disease to infect.
+When two limbs have a weak crotch or other poor attachment one needs to be pruned off or braced before it splits out and leaves a large, ragged wound for a disease to infect.
 Bracing can be done with a cable by a skilled arborist, where branches are essentially tied together with an artificial material, but artificial bracing has fallen out of favor as a sound arboricultural practice.

 An alternative in the right circumstances is to use a woven “rope” of flexible scions, with each end grafted to the interior of the crotch.
 This is the graftage known as bracing.
 Instead of a man-made cable, which breaks down in the sun and weather over time, a rope of living scions grow, fuse, and strengthen.